Showing posts with label windows. Show all posts

 1. Introduction:

 It seems to be daunting if we need to test our application locally over Https.
 Generally, when we need to listen webhook from any other service provider, testing applications locally will be difficult.
-In this tutorial, I will show how to tunnel the local server into the live one using ngrok.
+In this tutorial, I will show how to tunnel the local server into the live one using

-Create an account from ngrok from which we can get tunnel auth token which we will use to get persistent Https URLs even if the outage of the internet until ngrok is running.
+ngrok from which we can get tunnel auth token which we will use to get persistent Https URLs even if the outage of the internet until ngrok is running.

 2. Install and set up on windows system:

-Download ngrok for windows system here and unzip.
+here and unzip.
 After that, you will see the ngrok binary file, to run that file double click it.
 Make sure the path of ngrok, you will see the command prompt as bellow.

 Now you are ready to tunnel your local server port.
 Simply execute the following command.